mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

   - nuxt
 ---

 In this post, I'll show you how to pre-render pages using Vue and Nuxt.
-This method combines the pleasant developer experience of Vue with the power and control of server-side rendering.
-I'm sticking to the basics, so even if you have no experience with Vue or Nuxt, everything should still make sense.
+This method combines the convenient development experience of Vue with the power and control of server-side rendering.

-## Why pre-render?
+This tutorial assumes no experience with Vue or Nuxt.
+I'll explain everything along the way.

+## The problem with Vue

 Vue offers many advantages over .
 To understand why, you need to understand a bit about how single page apps (SPAs) work.

 While traditional websites force the browser to download a whole new page every time the user clicks a link, SPAs keep everything on a single page.
 When the user navigates around the site, JavaScript simply draws a new page without pulling everything down from the server again.

-When the browser fetches an SPA from the server, the HTML looks something like this.
+When the browser fetches an SPA from the server, it receives HTML that looks something like the following:

-The page starts out as just an HTML stub, and the JavaScript does the heavy lifting of building the page contents within the browser.

 ```html
 <html>